apache/incubator-kie-docs/README.md

 Kogito is a cloud-native business automation technology for building cloud-ready business applications.
 Kogito includes components that are based on well-known business automation projects in the Knowledge Is Everything (KIE) community, specifically [Drools](https://drools.org), [jBPM](https://jbpm.org), and [OptaPlanner](https://optaplanner.org), to offer dependable, open source solutions for business rules, business processes, and constraint solving.

-This `master-kogito` branch of the `kie-docs` repository contains the source of the Kogito documentation for both KIE community and Red Hat Business Automation enterprise publications.
+This `main-kogito` branch of the `kie-docs` repository contains the source of the Kogito documentation for both KIE community and Red Hat Business Automation enterprise publications.
 The latest version of the Kogito documentation for the KIE community is published at https://docs.jboss.org/kogito/release/latest/html_single/.

 As a Kogito user, developer, or technical writer, you can contribute to Kogito documentation by forking and cloning this repository, updating or adding content, and submitting a pull request for review.